 Barbara Caroline Scholz was a philosopher of the cognitive, biological, and linguistic sciences.
 She died on May 14, 2011, in Edinburgh, Scotland.

-She taught community college courses for some years in Columbus, Ohio, but after some years she became aware that her real calling was philosophy, and she enrolled in the graduate program at The Ohio State University.
+She taught community college courses in psychology and sociology for some years in Columbus, Ohio, but eventually she became aware that her real calling was philosophy, and she enrolled in the graduate program at The Ohio State University.
 There Stewart Shapiro became her primary doctoral adviser and lifelong friend.
 She earned the M.A. in 1985, won the William Fink Award for Excellence in Philosophy on the strength of an essay on the philosophy of mathematics in 1989, and was awarded the Ph.D. in 1990.

 Her dissertation studied the implications of the Kripke's Wittgensteinian rule-following paradox for cognitive and linguistic science.
 She advocated a Millikan-style straight solution.
 While working on the dissertation she decided, with characteristic modesty, that she didn't know enough of the science she was philosophizing about, so she interpolated a year at the University of Edinburgh, satisfying the requirements for the M.Sc. in Cognitive Science (awarded 1988).

 She accepted a tenure-track position at the University of Toledo in 1989.
 During a brief visit she made to California in 1991 a colleague introduced her to me, and we began a friendship that was purely intellectual at first but increasingly personal and important to us both as time went on.
 Bills for long-distance calls and airfares mounted (we saw each other at meetings of all three divisions of the APA).
 She finally decided to move to Santa Cruz, where I lived at the time, and we married there in 1994.